-Price Uncertainty and Market Power in Retail Gasoline: The Role of Price Signs on an Italian Highway
+Price Uncertainty and Market Power in Retail Gasoline: The Case of an Italian Highway

 Keywords: Consumer search, Price Uncertainty, Retail Competition, Retail Gasoline